tlthao/code-quiz/README.md

 THEN I can save my initials and my score<br>

 Experience:<br>
 This was an extremely hard assignment.
 I learned to use a lot of JQuery and there was a lot of trial and error to make my code work.
-Overal, I learned a lot about the logic for javascript.
+Overall, I learned a lot about the logic for javascript.